 So, I dusted off the books of 1st and 2nd Kings.
 The first few chapters of 1st Kings is mostly just palace intrigue.
-It covers the death of King David and the opportunistic scheming that occurred around his succession.
+It covers the death of King David and the opportunistic scheming that occurred around his passing.
 The book reaches a high point early on with the installation of David’s son Solomon as his replacement.
 Solomon started strong with a heart for God.
 God blessed his efforts and Israel thrived economically and militarily under his leadership.

-It’s all kind of down-hill from there.
+It all kind of goes down-hill from there.

 I was surprised by how depressed I was when I was finished reading the books.
 It wasn’t the first time I read either book.
 However, it was the first time either book hit me in such a soul-crushing kind of a way.